2023 Equity Research Symposium

 NC State’s second Equity Research Symposium brings together faculty, staff and students from across NC State to explore how equity informs research and highlight current research on equity.

-Partners from across NC State are coming together in 2022 to share and catalyze new cutting-edge, equity-focused and equity-relevant research.
-The university’s first Equity Research Symposium will contemplate the question: “what does equity mean to me?” throughout the day.
-The event will feature panel presentations, lightning sessions, poster presentations, round table discussions and a keynote lecture by Raj Chetty.
+Partners from across NC State are coming together in 2023 to share and catalyze new cutting-edge, equity-focused and equity-relevant research.
+Last year, the university’s inaugural Equity Research Symposium contemplated the question: “what does equity mean to me?” and featured more than 80 presentations.
+This year the symposium seeks to address how equity informs research and highlight research that is being conducted on equity.
+We are also interested in interdisciplinary equity-focused questions in need of sustained future research in ALL disciplines.
+The event will feature panel presentations, round table discussions, working groups/workshops, poster presentations and a keynote lecture by Shaun Harper.

-The symposium is a true collaboration across the university and is sponsored by the deans of all 10 colleges as well as the Graduate School and the Division of Academic and Student Affairs in collaboration with the university’s Office for Institutional Equity and Diversity, the Office of Research and Innovation and the Research Leadership Academy.
+The symposium is a true collaboration across the university and is sponsored by the deans of all 10 colleges as well as the Graduate School and the Division of Academic and Student Affairs in collaboration with NC State’s Office of the Executive Vice Chancellor and Provost, Office for Institutional Equity and Diversity, Office of Research and Innovation, Office of University Interdisciplinary Programs and University Libraries.

 Date and Time